 The Gallatin has been fishing good and should only get better the further we head into fall.
 We have all been hearing good reports of fish being caught everywhere from the Yellowstone park boundary to the confluence of the Missouri river so the whole river is fair game.
-Fishing a dry dropper rig or nymphing has been the most consistent way to put fish in the net as of late.
-Fishing a pink ugly delicious, fat Frank, Yeager 409, September stone, or a stimulator and dropping a duracell, blowtorch, pat's rubber legs, frenchie, red copper john, or purple psycho prince 1-3 feet behind the dry fly can catch fish consistently all day.
-Nymphing with a stonefly and dropping a smaller nymph behind like a red tag pinky jig, pill popper or Formerly known as prince nymph is also a good option if you get out there before they are rising or they are being picky on the dry dropper.
-Streamer fishing, with the cooler temperatures, is also really fun this time of year too.
-Some of the shop favorites as of late are the sparkle minnow, baby gonga, ditch witch, mini peanut envy, micro or mini dungeon, freshwater closer, and the Sculpzilla.
+Fishing with streamers or nymphing has been the most consistent way to put fish in the net as of late.
+For nymphing, its tough to beat a rubberlegs or squirminator up top and dropping a duracell, blowtorch, frenchie, hare's ear, or purple psycho prince 14-18" behind the top fly can catch fish consistently all day.
+Dry fly fishing is also getting good with the cloudier days and colder overnight lows and blue wings and midges are the name of the game right now and should be until we hit full on winter where midges will take over completely.
+Streamer fishing, with the cooler temperatures is also really fun this time of year too.
+Some of the shop favorites as of late are the sparkle minnow, Jeremy's bite snack sculpin, barely legal, baby gonga, ditch witch, mini peanut envy, micro, mini, and full size dungeon, freshwater clouser, and the Sculpzilla.

 Adams (16-22), Purple Haze (16-20), Buzzball (16-18), Elk Hair Caddis Tan/ Olive(12-18), Film critic BWO, Stubby Chubby Purple, Cinnamon, Yellow, Tan (16-18)